Complexity Growth, Butterfly Velocity and Black hole Thermodynamics: Other evidence

+Here we consider some evidence that show the relation between butterfly velocity and complexity growth rate.

+In Ref. \cite{Alishahiha:2016cjk} has been shown that the presence of higher derivative terms in the action of the critical gravity leads to propagate the shock wave with two different butterfly velocities which are given by

+where $ M $ is the mass of massive spin-2 mode and $v_{B}^{(1)}$ is the butterfly velocity of Einstein Gravity in D-dimension \cite{Shenker:2013pqa}.
+From these expression it is clear that $ v_{B}^{(1)}> v_{B}^{(2)} $, it means that adding higher derivative terms to Einstein gravity action causes to decrease the butterfly velocity.
+A similar effect has also been reported by one of the authors in Ref. \cite{Qaemmaqami:2017bdn}.
+More precisely, the butterfly velocity at the critical point in third order Lovelock Gravity in $ D=7 $ is less than the butterfly velocity at the critical point in Einstein-Gauss-Bonnet Gravity in $ D=7 $ which is less than the butterfly velocity in D = 7 in Einstein Gravity, $ v_{B}^{E.H}>v_{B}^{E.G.B}>v_{B}^{3rd\,\,Lovelock} $ \cite{Qaemmaqami:2017bdn}.
+On the other hand, the effects of higher derivatives terms in the critical gravity perturbed by a shock wave slows down the rate of complexity growth \cite{Alishahiha:2017hwg}.
+Therefore we can argue that it's an evidence of connection between butterfly velocity and complexity growth rate.\\

-which satisfies the obtained result for rotating BTZ black hole \cite{Brown:2015lvg}.
-In addition there is a correspondence between butterfly velocities and the central charges of the dual conformal field theory \cite{Qaemmaqami:2017jxz}.
+Moreover, there is a correspondence between butterfly velocities and the central charges of the dual conformal field theory \cite{Qaemmaqami:2017jxz}.
 The central charges of the dual 2D CFT of Topologically Massive Gravity(TMG) reads \cite{Li:2008dq}: